 Of course, Zoho Writer is not a perfect solution for all situations.
 The major drawbacks that I see are:

-Zoho Writer doesn’t have all the features found in classic, desktop word processors.
+Zoho Writer has most but not all the features found in classic, desktop word processors.

 Zoho Writer has a different user interface from whatever word processor you are using now, requiring some adjustment and a bit of re-learning.